efredericks/gvsu-cis373/assets/labs/lab8-hashing.md

 Before you leave for the day, (minimally) show me:

-* Your device taking a string and outputting its encrypted format.
+* Your device outputting an encrypted string.

 ## Make your backup